Tina Cross: 1959–1974: Early days and TV

 Cross is one of six siblings and grew up in Ōtara from the age of four, except for a three-year stint in Kaitaia.
 Of Māori descent, she affiliates to Te Aupōuri and Ngāti Porou.
 Cross' mother is of Maori-Croatian descent.
 While the family were in Northland, Tina and one of her siblings won a talent quest.

 In 1974, her friend, Kim Hart, encouraged Cross to audition for the school's musical productions with their band, Chalkdust, and the pair sharing singing duties.
 In 1975, the group auditioned for television talent show Opportunity Knocks and while the band missed out, the producers saw enough in 16-year-old Cross to offer her a one-year contract where she learned her craft.
 Cross was soon presenting herself to a national audience via popular television shows such as Smile and Once More With Feeling.

+In 1976, Tina Cross and Kim Hart was in the Penrose High School Band, Chalkdust.
+Chalkdust became a finalist in the 1976 Battle of the Bands competition.
+Kim Hart would sign with EMI Australia in 1977 and would have a top 10 hit "Love At First Night" by 1980.

 In 1977 Cross spent some time as a dancer on the television show, Top of the World and also appeared on several episodes of Ready to Roll, where she sang the current popular hits of the day.
 In 1978 Cross won the rising star award at the Entertainer of the Year awards.